Scheduling Data Delivery

 - Click the Create Schedules link while viewing a Look.

-- Click the settings icon for a Look or Dashboard in the Shared Space and then click Add Schedule.
+- Click the settings icon for a Look or Dashboard in the Shared folders folder and then click Add Schedule.

 Regardless of which approach you take, the net results is a scheduling dialog box that looks like this: